 Diabetes and Coronary Artery Disease

 Diabetes is a condition that affects how insulin is produced and used in the body.
 Insulin is a hormone that controls blood sugar.
-A person who has diabetes either does not produce enough insulin or is unable to use it properly.
-Over time, this condition can accelerate hardening and narrowing (atherosclerosis) of the coronary arteries.
+When you have diabetes, your body does not produce enough insulin or can't use it properly.
+Over time, this condition can speed up the hardening and narrowing (atherosclerosis) of the coronary arteries.
 This results in coronary artery disease.

-People who have diabetes are 4 times more likely to have coronary artery disease than people who do not have diabetes.
-1 People who have diabetes are 2 to 4 times more likely to die from coronary artery disease than people who do not have diabetes.
-2
+People who have diabetes are more likely to have coronary artery disease than people who do not have diabetes.

-If you have diabetes and coronary artery disease, you can help lower your risk of a heart attack or stroke by managing your diabetes and having a healthy lifestyle, which includes being active, taking medicines to lower blood pressure and cholesterol, and not smoking.
-3
+If you have diabetes and coronary artery disease, there are things you can do to help lower your risk of a heart attack or stroke.
+Manage your diabetes and have a healthy lifestyle.
+Be active.
+Take medicines to lower blood pressure and cholesterol, and don't smoke.footnote 1